Your Scuba Diving Questions Answered

 Because it is a technical sport, in an environment where we don’t naturally belong, there are many factors which have to be taken into consideration to ensure diver safety.
 But this challenge and the discipline that is required are also some of the aspects that attract some divers to the sport.

-I want to dive abroad, is it still worthwhile joining?
+I want to dive abroad, is it still worthwhile joining the club?

 Absolutely.
 If you learn to dive in Scotland and achieve the level of qualification you want, your training will stand you in good stead for diving anywhere in the world.
 It could also save you money!

-Being a club member will cost you just £10 per month, plus a one-off joining fee of £100.
+Being a club member will cost you just £12 per month, after a one-off joining fee of £157 (which includes your SAA Starter Pack and first month’s subscription).
 All training lectures are free, and all pool and open water training sessions are also free.
-Most, if not all, of your in-water training will be on a one-to-one basis with a qualified instructor and your Elementary Diver and Open Water Diver certification won't cost you any more.
-If you were to try to match this with learning abroad, we're sure you'll agree that the cost there would be prohibitive.
+Most, if not all, of your in-water training will be on a one-to-one basis with a qualified instructor and your Elementary Diver and Open Water Diver certification won’t cost you any more.
+If you were to try to match this with learning abroad, we’re sure you’ll agree that the cost there would be prohibitive.

 The quality and breadth of our training programme will also enable you to get the maximum diving benefit and give you the confidence to really enjoy your diving holidays year after year.

 Do you run any special courses for scuba divers?

 From time-to-time, we run some special diving-related courses, including: